 The Triumphal Entry

-In their attempts to solve the sixty-nine weeks, many writers have said the event marking the official coming of Christ was His Triumphal Entry (1).
+In their attempts to solve the sixty-nine weeks, Anderson and many other writers have said the event marking the official coming of Christ was His Triumphal Entry (1).
 Matthew's account of this event does in fact stress that it was a statement of His kingship.

 4 All this was done, that it might be fulfilled which was spoken by the prophet, saying,